XPath-Next/XPath-Next/README.md

 ## Welcome to XPath Next

+This is the github project of the W3C XPath Next Community Group : https://www.w3.org/community/xpath-next/

 XPath Next is a place to gather requirement for evolution of XPath standards coming from:
  * XPath specifications
     * [XPath 1.0](https://www.w3.org/TR/xpath/)<sup>([ENBF Grammar](grammars/xpath-1.0.ebnf))</sup>